mui/toolpad/docs/data/toolpad/getting-started.md

    }
    ```

-   In your browser open the page http://localhost:3000/hello-world and verify that it shows “Hello world!”
+In your browser open the page http://localhost:3000/hello-world and verify that it shows "Hello World!"

 5. Now we will add our first data provider.
 Copy the sample CSV file (insert link) to the project root and add the following